justinnas/Sent/README.md

-This is a reupload of a project in which I was part of the development team.
+This is a reupload of a project in which I was one of four developers as well as the designer for the interface.<br>
 Original repository can be found here: https://github.com/Be4nz/sent
 ##
 <br>
 <div align="center">